CindyYiranW/sta360project/README.md

 if variance >> mean, can we conclude that the variance is inflated?
 Should we use overdispersed Poisson instead of Negative Binomial when we observe inflated variance?

+why do we use metropolis within gibbs?

+optimal acceptance ratio: 25%-50%

 ## Sampling
 How do we do negative binomial regression inside MCMC?
 Metropolis?